 Benefits

-- Provides the knowledge and experience to pursue a career in curating and exhibition management
+- Build your understanding of the knowledge and skills required for a career in curating and exhibition management.

-- Delivered over 10 part-time evening classes, ideal for working professionals
+- Study online through 10 part-time evening classes, making the course suitable for working professionals.

 What will I learn?

-This course will help you to understand the complexities of the arts world.
+The course will help you understand the complexities of the arts world and develop practical skills for curating and exhibition management.

-- Beyond the White Cube – philosophy, curation, audiences, programming in public institutions & commercial galleries
+- Beyond the White Cube: philosophy, curation, audiences and programming in public institutions and commercial galleries.

-- Exhibitions Management Part 1: Budgets, cost sharing, artwork selection, communication, agreements, documentation
+- Exhibition management – Part 1: budgets, cost sharing, artwork selection, communication, agreements and documentation.

-- Exhibitions Management Part 2: Logistics, insurance, invitations, press release and social media
+- Exhibition management – Part 2: logistics, insurance, invitations, press releases and social media.

-You are also encouraged by your tutor to visit current exhibitions, art fairs and auctions, where you can apply what you learnt during the course and assess a particular event with a professional eye.
+You will be encouraged to visit current exhibitions, art fairs and auctions, giving you opportunities to apply what you learn and assess events from a professional perspective.

 Assessment and certificates

-Depending on the size of the group your tutor may ask you to present your work on during the last class.
+Depending on the size of the group, your tutor may ask you to present your work during the final class.

-You will be awarded an official City St George's, University of London certificate if you attend above 70 percent of the classes, however, our short courses are not formally accredited.
+You will receive an official City St George’s, University of London certificate if you attend more than 70% of the classes.

 Eligibility